OpenCTI-Platform/docs/docs/deployment/integration-manager.md

     OpenCTI enforces strict name uniqueness to prevent conflicts:

-    - **Instance names**: No two connector instances can share the same name
+    - **Instance names**: Two connector instances can't share the same name
     - **Service accounts**: The system also verifies that service account names don't conflict with existing users or instances
     - **Validation error**: If a duplicate name is detected, a blocking error will prevent deployment until a unique name is provided
     - **Confidence level**: set the desired confidence level for the service account.
     - **API key**.
     - **Additional options**: connector-specific configuration.

 ![connector form sample](assets/integration-manager/connector-form-sample.png)